stvladnj/stvladnj.github.io/_sections/02-about.md

 Special feasts during the year:
 * Bliny Feast - on Sunday before Great Lent starts.
   Crepes, Fish, Caviar, Raffles, Music.
-  This year we will be having our traditional
+  This year we had our traditional
   Bliny celebration on Sunday, Feb.
 4 following Divine Liturgy.
+Join us next year!
 * St. Vladimir's Day - the last Sunday of July.
-Festival at our church includes Praying, Blessing of Water, Cultural Music, Russian Food, Market and Book Store.
   This year we will be celebrating our church's feast day on Sunday, July 29.
+  Festival at our church includes Praying,
+  Blessing of Water,
+  Cultural Music, Russian Food, Market and Book Store.
+  <b>This year Cossacks from Philly will set up a special "Cossack's Outpost", featuring
+  the display of traditional cossack's armory, archery contests, a real warhorse, and more!</b>
 </div>
 </div>